toddkarin/pvtools/README.md

 # Install Notes

-In order to set up this application in Heroku, we started with the [Heroku install instructions](https://dash.plot.ly/deployment) and then deleted the following lines from requirements.txt:
+In order to set up this application in Heroku, we followed the [Heroku install instructions](https://dash.plot.ly/deployment) but deleted the following lines from requirements.txt:
 ```
 functools32==3.2.3.post2
 futures==3.2.0